 Mount Magazine State Park Overlook

 The Natural State has its noted drives: Scenic 7 Byway in the Ozarks, the Talimena National Scenic Byway in the Ouachitas, Crowley’s Ridge National Scenic Parkway in the Delta, the Pig Trail in the Ozarks, and the Great River Road National Scenic Byway in the Delta, just to name a few.
-But there are numerous back roads that traverse the best of small town Arkansas while showcasing beautiful scenery.
+Alongside these celebrated routes are countless lesser-known drives that wind through small-town Arkansas, offering their own blend of striking scenery and unexpected stops.

 Drive Arkansas 16 from Clinton to Fayetteville

-Arkansas 16 from Clinton all the way to Fayetteville can be spectacular when conditions are just right.
-It’s a drive through the heart of the Ozarks, winding through little towns like Crabtree, Ben Hur, Deer, Fallsville, and a dozen or so others.
+Arkansas 16 from Clinton to Fayetteville delivers a show worth the drive.
+It cuts through the heart of the Ozarks, curling past hillsides and weaving through towns like Crabtree, Ben Hur, Deer, Fallsville, and a handful more.

 Hwy 7 in the fall